 Fast Write-Off of Business AssetsSection 179 Expensing – Code Section 179 allows taxpayers to elect to treat the cost of Section 179 property as an expense deduction for the tax year in which the Section 179 property is placed in service, instead of having to capitalize the expense and recover the cost over several years.
 Generally, Section 179 property is acquired by purchase for use in the active conduct of a trade or business, and is generally tangible property to which accelerated cost recovery applies.
 The property must be used more than 50% for business.

-Bonus Depreciation - For qualifying assets purchased and placed in service in 2012 and 2013, trades or businesses are allowed to depreciate an additional 50% of the cost of the assets.
+Bonus Depreciation - For qualifying assets purchased and placed in service during the tax year, trades or businesses are allowed to depreciate an additional 50% of the cost of the assets through 2017.
+After 2017, the bonus depreciation slowly phases out by the reducing the percentage of cost over a period of years as illustrated below:

 Please call if you would like to discuss how these tax benefits apply to your business situation.